getsentry/sentry-docs/src/docs/product/performance/database.md

 The table shows a sample list of events, their span duration, and the difference in duration compared to average.
 This table sorted by longest span duration.

+Sentry automatically finds a variety of samples to help you investigate performance problems.
+The chosen events will cover the entire selected time range, as well as a range of durations (both faster than, slower than, and near the average duration).
+You can get a sense of the performance characteristics by comparing different sample events.

 These same events are also represented as triangles shown in the average duration graph above.

 You can generate a new list of random sample events by clicking the "Try Different Samples" button at the bottom.